geoffrey-diederichs/Hack_in_2025/note/README.md

     return data
 ```

-First we can code these functions to interact with the program, and now we can overwite `puts` got quite simply this way:
+First we can code these functions to interact with the program , and now we can overwite `puts`'s got quite simply this way :

 ```python
 add(b"-10", b"\xf0")